What is a Rhinoplasty?

 While open rhinoplasty and closed rhinoplasty are two separate approaches, in the end, they provide the same, long-lasting results for patients.

-While Dr. Porter will have a better view of the nose with an open rhinoplasty, the procedure can leave patients with a small scar underneath their nose.
+While Dr. Porter and Dr. Sitapara will have a better view of the nose with an open rhinoplasty, the procedure can leave patients with a small scar underneath their nose.
 On the other hand, a closed rhinoplasty eliminates scarring but makes the procedure slightly more challenging if more drastic changes are desired.

 Rhinoplasty – What Should I Expect?